ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 The power of a group is that it contains separate lists of actions, and each action list is referred to as an OpenFlow bucket.
 There are different types of groups, and the *select* group type can be used to perform link aggregation.
 Each bucket in a select group has an assigned weight, and each packet that enters the group is sent to a single bucket.
-The bucket selection algorithm is undefined and is dependent on the switch's implementation (the *BOFUSS* library implements the weighted round robin algorithm).
+The bucket selection algorithm is undefined and is dependent on the switch's implementation (the *BOFUSS* library implements the weighted round-robin algorithm).

 In the proposed network topology, the QoS controller configures both the border and the aggregation switches to perform link aggregation over the two narrowband long-distance connections, providing a 20 Mbps connection between servers and clients (use the ``QosController::LinkAggregation`` attribute to enable/disable this feature).
 Each OpenFlow bucket has the same weight in the select group, so the load is evenly distributed among the links.